Filibuster: Ancient Rome

-Cato made use of the filibuster again in 59 BC in response to a land reform bill sponsored by Caesar, who was then consul.
+Cato made use of the filibuster again in 59 BCE in response to a land reform bill sponsored by Caesar, who was then consul.
 When it was Cato's time to speak during the debate, he began one of his characteristically long-winded speeches.
 Caesar, who needed to pass the bill before his co-consul, Marcus Calpurnius Bibulus, took possession of the fasces at the end of the month, immediately recognized Cato's intent and ordered the lictors to jail him for the rest of the day.
 The move was unpopular with many senators and Caesar, realizing his mistake, soon ordered Cato's release.
 The day was wasted without the Senate ever getting to vote on a motion supporting the bill, but Caesar eventually circumvented Cato's opposition by taking the measure to the Tribal Assembly, where it passed.

 Westminster-style parliaments

 Australia

 Both houses of the Australian parliament have strictly enforced rules on how long members may speak, so filibusters are generally not possible, though this is not the case in some state legislatures.

 In opposition, Tony Abbott's Liberal National coalition used suspension of standing orders in 2012 for the purposes of filibustering, most commonly during question time against the Labor government.

-In 2022, Liberal Senator Michaelia Cash engaged in a nine-hour filibuster in an effort to stall the passage of industrial relations laws.
+In 2022, Liberal Senator Michaelia Cash engaged in a nine-hour filibuster in committee of the whole (in which senators can usually question ministers as often as they liked) in an effort to stall the passage of industrial relations laws.

 Canada

 Federal

 A dramatic example of filibustering in the House of Commons of Canada took place between Thursday June 23, 2011 and Saturday June 25, 2011.
 In an attempt to prevent the passing of Bill C-6, which would have legislated the imposing of a four-year contract and pay conditions on the locked out Canada Post workers, the New Democratic Party (NDP) led a filibustering session which lasted for fifty-eight hours.
 The NDP argued that the legislation in its then form undermined collective bargaining.
 Specifically, the NDP opposed the salary provisions and the form of binding arbitration outlined in the bill.

-The House was supposed to break for the summer on June 23, but remained open in an extended session due to the filibuster.
-The 103 NDP MPs had been taking it in turn to deliver 20 minute speeches – plus 10 minutes of questions and comments – in order to delay the passing of the bill.
+The House was supposed to break for the summer on June 23 but remained open in an extended session due to the filibuster.
+The 103 NDP MPs had been taking it in turn to deliver 20-minute speeches, plus 10 minutes of questions and comments, to delay the passing of the bill.
 MPs are allowed to give such speeches each time a vote takes place, and many votes were needed before the bill could be passed.
 As the Conservative Party of Canada held a majority in the House, the bill passed.
 This was the longest filibuster since the 1999 Reform Party of Canada filibuster, on native treaty issues in British Columbia.